 - Sprigs of Mint

-- Place the water in a small bowl and sprinkle the gelatin over the top.
+- Place the milk in a small bowl and sprinkle the gelatin over the top.
 Stir well, and set aside to soften for 10 minutes.

 - If using ramekin bowls, brush the insides of 8 (one-half cup) ramekins with a coating of neutral oil and set aside.
 Half-fill a large bowl with ice and add enough water to make an ice bath and set aside.

-- In a small saucepan, combine the cream, milk, sugar and vanilla extract or split vanilla bean, and bring to a simmer over medium heat.
-Remove from heat, and whisk in the softened gelatin.
+- In a small saucepan, combine the cream, sugar and vanilla extract or split vanilla bean, and bring to a simmer over medium heat.
+Remove from heat, and whisk in the softened gelatin/milk mixture.
 Scrape the vanilla seeds from the bean pod into the mixture, and discard the pod.

 - Set the saucepan in the ice bath (making sure the top of the saucepan is well above the surface of the water), and whisk until the mixture is lukewarm.
 Rub your fingers together: There should be no grit from undissolved sugar or gelatin.